Health department, state agencies host awareness event on human trafficking

 Each kit contains the project’s signature red sand, which participants can put in sidewalk cracks around those pickup sites or anywhere else they want to raise awareness.
 The kits also contain educational resources and keychains with a crisis hotline number that people can call to report cases of human trafficking, Webster said.

-“The goal is really to have this to start a conversation,” she said.
+“The goal is really to have this [event] to start a conversation,” she said.